QUOTE OF THE DAY

 Wednesday, August 12, 2009

-Women on Calcium Channel Blockers 74% MORE likely to die of cardiovascular disease than no drugs
+Women on calcium channel blockers were 74% MORE likely to die of cardiovascular disease

 Women taking an ACE Inhibitor 4% MORE likely to die of cardiovascular disease than women on NO drugs